fdartayre/escurl/README.md

 &nbsp;&nbsp;
 Print the list of profiles in `escurl` home directory.
 This can be combined with `--config` to display the content of the profiles as well (password will be printed too).

+`--no-pretty`

+&nbsp;&nbsp;
+Disable pretty results.
+By default pretty results are enabled for requests sent to Elasticsearch.

+`--show-pwd`

+&nbsp;&nbsp;
+By default `--config` and `--print` options don't show the password configured in the profiles.
+This option prints the actual configured password.

 `-h, --help`